otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 The non-interactive DAKE below is based on the XZDH protocol.
 It starts when the Receiver requests the Initiator's prekey from a untrusted server.
 The Initiator's long-term public key should be verified by the Receiver.
 The Receiver then generates their ephemeral keys and derives a shared secret.
-These are used to send an encrypted data message with the final message of the non-interactive DAKE, called the non-interactive auth message.
+These are used to start the double ratchet and send an encrypted data message with the final message of the non-interactive DAKE, called the non-interactive auth message.

-// TODO: change this
-In the non-interactive DAKE, only one data message can be sent per use of prekey.
-The reasons for this are in the section on [long-lived secret ephemeral key material](#long-lived-secret-ephemeral-key-material).
-This means that ratchets do not happen in the non-interactive case.
-Thus, one encryption key and one MAC key are derived from the shared secret, and after the non-interactive auth message is sent, all key material generated for this conversation is deleted.

 #### Long-lived secret ephemeral key material